A natural sweetener with zero calories and zero aftertaste that doesn’t cause cancer in lab rats? Is that a dream too good to be true?

 UPDATE: I’ve used the green powder now, and although my husband doesn’t like it in yogurt, I don’t mind it, and it’s really quite good in tea – just add it in while you steep your tea.

 When processed, manufacturers seek to extract only the sweet part of the leaf, called rebaudioside A, which is 300 times sweeter than sugar.
-The process usually involves drying the leaves, using water for the first extraction and then narrowing the product down to only the sweetest part with methanol or ethanol. (source)
+The process usually involves drying the leaves, using water for the first extraction and then narrowing the product down to only the sweetest part with methanol or ethanol.1

 Warning sirens just went off for the naturally minded among you, right?
 Ethanol and methanol aren’t parts of a normal, healthy diet.

-Finding the Safe Stevia Brands
+Is Stevia Safe?
+The Safe Stevia Brands

 Generally, a liquid extract of stevia is less processed and doesn’t need the chemicals that the white powder form requires.
 I imagine it’s a bit like making vanilla extract or mint extract or something.